 Allowances are the financial benefits that are provided to the employees by the employers over their regular salary.
 While some allowances are taxable under the head salaries, some are partly taxable or fully non-taxable.

-In India tax rules are different for individuals earning income from salary and individuals having other types of income.
-E-filing of taxes is a boon to them.
+In India, tax rules are different for individuals earning income from salary and individuals having other types of income.
+E-Filing Income Tax is a boon to them.
 However, they still have to declare their salary income in a form online or offline to file their returns and knowledge of allowances that are paid by employers to meet various costs can come in handy while filing their return.

 What is an Allowance?

-An allowance is the financial benefit given to the employee by the employer over and above the regular salary.
-These benefits are provided to cover expenses which may be incurred to facilitate the discharge of service—for example Conveyance Allowance is paid to foot expenses incurred for commuting to workplace.
-Some of these allowances are taxable under the head ‘Salaries’.
+An allowance is a financial benefit given to the employee by the employer over and above the regular salary.
+These benefits are provided to cover expenses that may be incurred to facilitate the discharge of service for example Conveyance Allowance is paid to foot expenses incurred for commuting to the workplace.
+Some of these allowances are taxable under the head Salaries.
 A few of them again could be partly taxable and few others are non-taxable or fully exempt from taxes.